I love olive oil, and it is hard for me to narrow the five best olive oil brands.

 This oil is good for cooking (as well as dipping if no EVOO available) as it usually has a decent flavor and will cost less than extra virgin.

-Refined Olive Oils are the last pressing and processing of the olives, that will include heat, chemicals, and filtration.
+Refined Olive Oils are the last pressing and processing of the olives.

 Olive Oil Around the World